andrekovac/react-native-freestyle-workshop/docs/reanimated.md

 ### Agenda

 - Install it using the install instructions [here](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/installation)

+  - Part of these instructions ask you to [enable Hermes](https://reactnative.dev/docs/hermes) - that's what we already did in the part on dev tools

 - Theory: worklets, `useSharedValue`, `useAnimatedStyle`, animation drivers (`withSpring`, `withTiming`)
 - Drive animations via shared value vs. via useState (own implementation of `useSpring` hook from `react-native-redash` in `src/components/AnimatedCards_useSpring.tsx`)
 - Cards Animation example